CharlesB93/MyUnityPlayerScripts/README.md

 # MyUnityPlayerScripts
-Player movement and camera script templates created by me.
+Game physics script templates created by me.
 Feel free to use. :-)